-21.12 No employee covered by this agreement shall be required to work on any of the following holidays: Family Day, May Day, Labour Day, Thanksgiving Day, Christmas Day, Boxing Day, New Year's Day, Good Friday, Victoria Day, Canada Day, August Civic Holiday.
-Neither shall any employee be required to work on any day on which the University is closed in accordance with the schedule in the academic calendar.

-If any other day, such as Remembrance Day by way of example, is proclaimed by the federal, provincial or municipal governments as a statutory holiday, it shall be added to the holidays stated above and May Day shall be removed from the holidays stated above so that the current number of eleven (11) statutory holidays shall be maintained.

-21.13 An employee shall be entitled to observe holidays of the employee's religion other than those specified in Article 21.12 above.
-Employees shall arrange with their Department Chair/Director, at least thirty (30) days in advance of the absence, to reschedule assigned duties and student contact hours.
+- 21.11 If an employee who is complainant under the University's Sexual Violence Policy or who is pursuing informal resolution as referred to in Article 9.5 (b) and who requires time off to deal with an incident of sexual violence shall suffer no loss of stipend for such an absence of up to two calendar weeks.
+There shall be no expectation that the employee shall make up the hours at a later date. - 21.12 No employee covered by this agreement shall be required to work on any of the following holidays: Family Day, May Day, Labour Day, Thanksgiving Day, Christmas Day, Boxing Day, New Year's Day, Good Friday, Victoria Day, Canada Day, August Civic Holiday.
+Neither shall any employee be required to work on any day on which the University is closed in accordance with the schedule in the academic calendar. - If any other day, such as Remembrance Day by way of example, is proclaimed by the federal, provincial or municipal governments as a statutory holiday, it shall be added to the holidays stated above and May Day shall be removed from the holidays stated above so that the current number of eleven (11) statutory holidays shall be maintained. - 21.13 An employee shall be entitled to observe holidays of the employee's religion other than those specified in Article 21.12 above.
+Employees shall arrange with their Department Chair/Director, at least 30 days in advance of the absence, to reschedule assigned duties and student contact hours.